IWAINS23/Professional-README-Generator/README.md

 To install neccessary dependacies, run the following command

 ```
-npm i
+npi i
 ```

 ## Usage

-The user should have v 16 or above of Node installed
+The user should have v16 or above of node installed to run this project

 ## License